 Curcumin is the key active ingredient of the common spice Turmeric.
 Piperine, the key ingredient of Black pepper is often included in Curcumin formulations to improve its bioavailability.
 Many breast cancer patients are treated with a standard of care hormonal therapy called Tamoxifen.
-Along with such standard of care treatments, breast cancer patients often tend to look out for natural supplements like Curcumin with strong anti-inflammatory, antioxidant and anti-cancer properties to either improve their immunity, treatment efficacy, quality of life or reduce treatment side-effects.
+Along with such standard of care treatments, breast cancer patients often tend to look out for natural supplements like Curcumin (from Turmeric) with strong anti-inflammatory, antioxidant and anti-cancer properties to either improve their immunity, treatment efficacy, quality of life or reduce treatment side-effects.
 However, some of these supplements can end up harming the treatment.
-A clinical study discussed in this blog found such an undesired interaction between Tamoxifen treatment and Curcumin which is extracted from Turmeric.
+A clinical study discussed in this blog found such an undesired interaction between Tamoxifen drug treatment and Curcumin which is extracted from Turmeric.
 Taking Curcumin supplement while on Tamoxifen therapy can reduce the levels of the active metabolite of Tamoxifen and interfere with the therapeutic impact of the drug in breast cancer patients.
 Hence, one should avoid including Curcumin supplements as part of the breast cancer patients’ diet if undergoing Tamoxifen treatment.
 Also, it is important to personalize nutrition to the specific cancer and treatment to reap maximum benefits from nutrition and be safe.

 Tamoxifen For Breast Cancer